Problems Facing Solo Lawyers

 • Being known for something everyone else is

-Cashflow, Pricing and Getting Paid
+Cashflow, Pricing And Getting Paid

 • The dilemma of cashflow and workflow never equating